Sport & recreation clubs

 - meetings can be scheduled between 8am and 3pm, Monday to Friday, onsite or at the Hobsons Bay Civic Centre in Altona

-- for more information about the Club Development Program or one on one meetings, contact Council’s Sport and Recreation Development Officer, Lauren Dick on 9932 1297
+- for more information about the Club Development Program or one on one meetings, contact Council’s Sport and Recreation Officer, Cameron Pullen on 9932 1290

 Sport and recreation grants